RichardMidnight/pi-safe/README.md

 # Install

-In a terminal window, type in
+Paste or type this into a terminal window:

     wget https://raw.githubusercontent.com/RichardMidnight/pi-safe/main/pisafe -O pisafe